RamilGauss/MMO-Framework/readme.md

 To launch Editor use [Hub](https://github.com/RamilGauss/TornadoHub/releases).

 ## Disclaimer
-Compete without pretense with engines like Unity, UnrealEngine, Godot, etc.
+No claims to compete with engines such as Unity, UnrealEngine, Godot, etc.
 I would like to try a bunch of C ++ with a code generator and see what happens.
 Will the code generator and ECS add convenience and speed to development?
 This is a research project.